Audi Q5 review - MPG, CO2 and running costs

 Insurance ratings for the standard Q5 petrol versions range from group 32 to 42, depending on trim level, while the diesel variants sit in groups 28 to 38.
 The plug-in hybrid cars will generally be more expensive to insure as they are in groups 40 to 43.

 Premiums for the Q5 are reasonably competitive when compared to close rivals such as the Mercedes GLC.
 A 2.0-litre petrol GLC AMG Line with 254bhp is in group 36, while the diesel version with 192bhp is in group 32.

 You can get personalised car insurance quotes fast with our comparison tool powered by Quotezone...

 The original Audi Q5 was the darling of the premium SUV sector and had rock-solid residuals that broached the 60 per cent barrier.
 With the introduction of plenty of rivals, values have softened a little, but it still manages to hold onto around 56 per cent of its value over an average three-years/36,000 miles of ownership.

 Although you'll pay more to access the performance of the SQ5 model, it's a stronger used bet, retaining around 65 per cent of its original list price after the same three-year period.

 To get an accurate valuation on a specific model check out our valuation tool...

 In this review

 - 1Audi Q5 reviewThe Audi Q5 is refined and comfortable, but other SUV rivals offer a bit more involvement and agility

-- 2Engines, performance and driveExcellent cruising refinement, but despite a composed chassis and comfortable suspension, it's not the most involving drive
+- 2Engines, performance and driveExcellent cruising refinement, but despite a composed chassis and comfortable suspension, the Q5 isn't the most involving drive

-- 6Reliability and SafetyNew engines and chassis should bring improved reliability.
-Plenty of safety kit and a strong NCAP rating provide peace of mind
+- 6Reliability and SafetyAudi has equipped the Q5 with plenty of safety kit, while a strong Euro NCAP rating provides peace of mind